Control-C/PMSG/README.md

 ## Installation

-1. Print the PCB from the `pcb_design` folder. go to https://www.seeedstudio.com/fusion_pcb.html *( dubble check hinges ar simular to you glasses and holes on PCB )
+1. Get the PCB from the `pcb_design` folder. go to https://www.seeedstudio.com/fusion_pcb.html to *oder sample *( dubble check hinges ar simular to you glasses and holes on PCB )
 ![PMSG ](/img/hinges.png)